B1n4ryXpl0it/SSH-Login-BruteForcing/README.md

 ## Steps to perform password Brute Forcing using the provided script:

-#### Step 1: Make sure pwntools is installed in your Kali Linux Virtual Machine
+#### Step 1: Make sure pwntools is installed in your Kali Linux Virtual Machine.
     sudo apt-get install python3-pwntools
 <br>